-During this late May tour there is an added bonus with two days exploring the Gredos mountains north east of Extremadura where a whole new variety of species can be found.
+During this early June tour there is an added bonus with two days exploring the Gredos mountains north east of Extremadura where a whole new variety of species can be found.
 Including the spectacular Common Rock Thrush, the dazzling Bluethroat and the dainty Ortolan Bunting.
 Plus many more.

 Your spring bird list will include between 130-150 species, ranging from the diminutive Firecrest to the magnificent Spanish Imperial Eagle.
 Up to 19 species of raptor may be recorded, and those, together with the colourful splendour of Bee-eaters, Hoopoes, Golden Orioles and Iberian Magpies will make for a really exciting tour.

 Leaving the chilly English spring and arriving in a warm and sunny Madrid will lift your spirits and re-double your enthusiasm, and after quickly acquiring our vehicle and a hasty unpacking of telescopes we will soon be heading off on our dream tour of Extremadura.
 Once on the motorway the traffic thins out and we will begin to pick out one or two birds, such as Spotless Starlings, White Stork and perhaps Black Kites.

 After a short while we will make a break for lunch and then a birding stop around Jaraicejo.
 We visit the heathland above the village where Spectacled and Dartford Warblers are main target species.